entando/entando-docs/vuepress/docs/v6.3.2/docs/getting-started/README.md

 ::: tip What about Networking?
 Entando sets up [`Ingresses`](https://kubernetes.io/docs/concepts/services-networking/ingress/) in Kubernetes to expose HTTP routes from outside the cluster to services within the cluster.
 We'll use this to access Entando from a local browser.

 If you run into network issues during startup, or if you are using Windows for your local development instance, please see [the tips](../reference/local-tips-and-tricks.md#network-issues).
-Symptoms can include having Entando fail to completely start the first time, or a working Entando installation may fail to restart later.
+Symptoms can include Entando failing to completely start the first time or a working Entando instance failing to restart later.
 :::

 To set up external access to your cluster, you'll need to replace the value of